 We’re back with another Avery Leggings hack today!
-Adding mesh panels or color blocking is a great way to customize the look of your leggings.
+Today I want to show you how you can add mesh panels or sew color blocked leggings.
+It’s a great way to customize the look of your Avery leggings.
 Mesh can also add breathability which is great, too!

 This hack will walk you through how to add a power mesh panel to the lower leg like we have done here.
 The steps can be applied to pretty much any mesh panel placement, so you don’t have to do what we did!
 We also have more ideas of color blocking and mesh panels at the end of the post.